playingball9000/interactiveFiction/README.md

 1. Stuff that holds stuff, has a list of IItems in it.
 2. Anything that can be a container needs to extend ContainerBase.
 3. You can put containers in Inventory, but can toggle with isGettable

+### Wearable ie. clothing
+1. Use WearableBase
+2. Wearables have a slot (head, body, legs, etc) and layer (base, mid, outer)
+3. You can have Socks (feet, base) and Shoes (feet, outer) or shirt(body, mid) and jacket (body, outer)
+4. Wearables can have multiple slots like Jumpsuit would take up (body, legs)

 ### Examine